Skip to content

 get_participants() -> list[dict[str, str]]

-Returns a list of all participants in the analysis.
+Returns a list of all participant configs in the analysis.

 • returns participants as dictionaries containing their configuration (keys: 'nodeId' and 'nodeType')